Last Updated on September 8, 2022 by Benson Varghese

 Do Document Everything.

 Think about keeping a set of records about your property, assets, accounts, etc. in a place your spouse does not have access to.
-Taking photos of property, whether real property or personal property, that is important to you is also a good idea.
+Taking photos of the property, whether real property or personal property, that is important to you is also a good idea.

 To recap, you should create a plan dependent on your needs.
 Anything from a physical exit plan to a general plan involving financial assets, children, and other logistics can be included.